nift-sdks/nift-flow-sdk-docs/docs/sdk/web.md

 ## Integration Approaches

 ### Choosing Between Modal Types

-**Gift Modal (`showModal()`)**
-- Opens redemption in a new window/tab
-- Best for: Simple integrations where redirecting users is acceptable
-- User flow: Click claim → New tab opens with Nift experience
-- Use case: Basic gift offer presentations

 **Embedded Modal (`showEmbeddedModal()`)**
 - Keeps users on your site with an in-page iframe